 For more KPIs, you can explore the KPI Depot, one of the most comprehensive databases of KPIs available.
 Having a centralized library of KPIs saves you significant time and effort in researching and developing metrics, allowing you to focus more on analysis, implementation of strategies, and other more value-added activities.

-To improve the effectiveness of implementation, we can leverage best practice documents in Sustainability.
-These resources below were developed by management consulting firms and Sustainability subject matter experts.
+To improve the effectiveness of implementation, we can leverage the Sustainability templates below that were developed by management consulting firms and Sustainability subject matter experts.

 For firms in the agricultural sector, the transition to sustainability is not only an environmental imperative but also a strategic business move.
 Leveraging sustainability as a competitive advantage can open up new markets and improve operational efficiency.
 According to McKinsey, companies that proactively manage sustainability issues can outperform their peers by 15% in terms of earnings before interest, taxes, depreciation, and amortization (EBITDA).